BOOK 4 OF THE ST. FLEUR SERIES

 Don’t forget to add No Going Back to your TBR list on Goodreads!

-Rocco St. Martin stuns the people of St. Fleur when he shows up at Whiskey’s Pub with a black eye.
-The whispers only become worse when he’s spotted in handcuffs, exiting Deputy Sheriff JJ’s cruiser.
+Local mechanic and all-around good guy Rocco St. Martin stuns the people of St. Fleur when he shows up at Whiskey’s Pub with a black eye and bloody knuckles.
+The whispers become worse when he’s spotted in handcuffs, exiting Deputy Sheriff JJ’s cruiser.

-When the details of his injuries come to light, will Rocco finally accept her help?
-Or will he be yet another man who doesn’t understand what it takes to be with a cop?
+When the details of his injuries finally come to light, will Rocco finally accept JJ’s help… and love?
+Or will he be yet another man who doesn’t have what it takes to be with a cop?

 “You’re staring,” she told him.